cj/sinatra-can/README.markdown

 Sinatra::Cell
 =============

 Sinatra::Can is a lightweight wrapper for CanCan.
-It's a partial implementation of the one for ActiveController.
+It contains a partial implementation of the ActiveController helpers.

 ## Installing